colinpaicemq/mappcf/README.md

 - pValue - is a pointer to the string representing the value.
 For example MQSYSP_ALLOC_BLK
 - pPValue - is a pointer to the prettified with the prefix removed and the string made more usable.
 MQ functions are used to format these strings, so the final string is *Alloc Blk*.

-In the MQMAP list as two specials.
+In the MQMAP list are two specials.
--  MQMAP(10000,MQCFT_STR), // PCF special  10,000 used for looking up PCF Extended responses.
+-  *MQMAP(10000,MQCFT_STR), // PCF special  10,000 used for looking up PCF Extended responses*.
 This returns strings such as MQCFT_RESPONSE, and MQCFT_STRING
--  MQMAP(10001,MQCMD_STR), // PCF Special 10,001 for looking up PCF command.
-This returns strings such as MQCMD_INQUIRE_Q_MGR, and MQCMD_CLEAR_Q
+-  *MQMAP(10001,MQCMD_STR), // PCF Special 10,001 for looking up PCF command.*   This returns strings such as MQCMD_INQUIRE_Q_MGR, and MQCMD_CLEAR_Q

 You need to free the returned strings after use.